lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Pcmanfm-Qt has different view modes which can be changed in the view menu.
 To select a view that has bigger thumbnails to view pictures before deciding to open them :menuselection:`View --> View --> Thumbnail View`.
 If you want to view lists of move data about something like the file size the time it is modified select detailed list view by :menuselection:`View --> View --> Detailed list view`.
 If you really want to have see as many files in a small area use the compact view or :menuselection:`View --> View --> Compact View`.
 To return to the original view of pcmanfm-qt is to :menuselection:`View --> View --> Icon View`.

 To reverse the order that pcmanfm-Qt sorts files :menuselection:`View --> Sorting --> Descending` or conversly to switch back :menuselection:`View --> Sorting -->Ascending.` To sort by file name :menuselection:`View --> Sorting --> By file name`.
+To sort by modification :menuselection:`View --> Sorting --> By modification time`.

 pcmanfm-qt when right clicking has special options for dealing with archieves such as tar or zip files.
 To extract the files in the current directory right click and select extract here.
 You can also extract to another location with right clicking and selecting extract to and a dialog will pop up showing to where to extract the file.